christiansandberg/canopen/doc/sdo.rst

     .. describe:: len(record)

-       Return the number of subindexes in the record.
+       Return the number of subindexes in the record, not counting the "highest subindex" entry itself.
+Only those with a matching object dictionary entry are considered.

     .. method:: values()